-| For a list of all Artists we have covered, go to: INDEX |
+For links to Artists / Songs we have covered, hop over to: INDEX |

 Russ Strathdee and Gary Copeland